ionify/about/origin.md

         , "stored as a" : "server-defined variable"
         }
 ```
-This was close, but still too unlike valid JSON syntax 🤔
+This was close, but still invalid JSON syntax 🤔

 ## discovery